Homunculus: Terminological use in modern science

-The homunculus is commonly used today in scientific disciplines such as psychology as a teaching or memory tool to describe the distorted scale model of a human drawn or sculpted to reflect the relative space human body parts occupy on the somatosensory cortex (the "sensory homunculus") and the motor cortex (the "motor homunculus").
+The homunculus is commonly used today in scientific disciplines such as psychology as a teaching or memory tool to describe the distorted scale model of a human drawn or sculpted to reflect the relative space human body parts occupy on the somatosensory cortex (the sensory homunculus) and the motor cortex (the motor homunculus).
 Both the motor and sensory homunculi usually appear as small men superimposed over the top of precentral or postcentral gyri for motor and sensory cortices, respectively.
 The homunculus is oriented with feet medial and shoulders lateral on top of both the precentral and the postcentral gyrus (for both motor and sensory).
 The man's head is depicted upside down in relation to the rest of the body such that the forehead is closest to the shoulders.
 The lips, hands, feet and sex organs have more sensory neurons than other parts of the body, so the homunculus has correspondingly large lips, hands, feet, and genitals.
 The motor homunculus is very similar to the sensory homunculus, but differs in several ways.
 Specifically, the motor homunculus has a portion for the tongue most lateral while the sensory homunculus has an area for genitalia most medial and an area for visceral organs most lateral.
 Well known in the field of neurology, this is also commonly called "the little man inside the brain".
 This scientific model is known as the cortical homunculus.

 In medical science, the term homunculus is sometimes applied to certain fetus-like ovarian cystic teratomae.
-These will sometimes contain hair, sebaceous material and in some cases cartilagous or bony structures.
+These will sometimes contain hair, sebaceous material and in some cases cartilaginous or bony structures.

-In a recent article published in the peer reviewed journal Leonardo "The Missing Female Homunculus” by Haven Wright and Preston Foerder revisits the history of the Homunculus, sheds light on current research in neuroscience on the female brain, and reveals what they believe to be the first sculpture of the female Homunculus, done by the artist and first author Haven Wright, based on the current research available.
+In a recent article published in the peer-reviewed journal Leonardo "The Missing Female Homunculus" by Haven Wright and Preston Foerder revisits the history of the Homunculus, sheds light on current research in neuroscience on the female brain, and reveals what they believe to be the first sculpture of the female Homunculus, done by the artist and first author Haven Wright, based on the current research available.